 Crossroads only runs bank searches for requests related to legal or business purposes, such as pre-litigation, post-judgment, divorce cases, probate, investments, mergers or acquisitions.

-No. Our asset searches are flat rate searches due to the mount of effort involved.
+No. Our asset searches are flat rate searches due to the amount of effort involved.

 Yes, our research team is comprised exclusively for former CIA officers who are relentless in their information-searching capabilities.
 We regularly put together reports that examine every facet of a company or person, to include litigiousness, news reports, social media, blogs, financials, reputation, civil and criminal records, and a lot more.
-Generally, our executive summary is aa few dozen pages, supported by hundreds of pages of agendas.
+Generally, our executive summary is a few dozen pages, supported by hundreds of pages of appendices.

 Yes – Crossroads Investigations is a boutique firm – our analytical team is comprised exclusively of former CIA officers who have similar experience and training as the analysts working for any large “beltway bandit”.
 We have access to amazing sources of information and a part of a worldwide network of agents who can help us find hard-to-find information.
 We offer personalized service and an exceptional work product for a fraction of what a large consulting firm would charge.